-We're available from Monday to Thursday 9.30am to 4pm.
+We're available from Monday to Thursday, 10am to 4pm.
 Calls are limited to a maximum of 30 minutes.
+You are not limited to the number of times you can contact the service.

 At other times or, if you have difficulty accessing the service by telephone, please leave us a voicemail or email us and we'll get back to you as soon as we can.